13 Things Mentally Strong People Don’t Do

 This article appears in the January 2016 issue of SUCCESS magazine.

-Editor’s note: This post was originally published in December 2015 and has been updated for freshness, accuracy and comprehensiveness.
+Editor’s note: This post was originally published in December 2015 and has been updated.